-Love is love, no matter what.
-Facts about Pride Month are circulating now that we're planning to commemorate the movement this June.
-As the 2021 festivities get underway, we're taking a look back to see how this significant time of the year for the LGBTQ+ community has evolved.
+It's time for a little history lesson, folks: these facts about Pride Month are here for your perusal, just in time for the rainbow-hued celebration to kick off.
+As the 2022 festivities get underway, we're taking a look back to see how this significant time of the year for the LGBTQ+ community has evolved.

-On June 1, 2021, President Joe Biden followed suit with a proclamation.
+On June 1, 2021, President Joe Biden followed suit with his own official proclamation (opens in new tab).

 "Pride is a time to recall the trials the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) community has endured and to rejoice in the triumphs of trailblazing individuals who have bravely fought—and continue to fight—for full equality," the president wrote.

-The original rainbow Pride flag was designed by Gilbert Baker, and each color has a significant meaning.
+The original rainbow Pride flag was designed by Gilbert Baker (opens in new tab) in 1978, and each color has a significant meaning.

 - Pink: sex